Lt. Col. James F. Sheehan '55 Honors Program

 Total Credits18

-Honors students may take up to two world language courses as honors, may transfer up to two courses taken abroad as honors, and may transfer up to two honors courses with a grade of B or better taken at other Commonwealth Honors Program approved universities or colleges.
-Courses will be counted as honors only if students achieve a grade of B or above in the class.
+Program requirements include maintaining an overall GPA of 3.2 and attendance at a minimum of two approved co-curricular activities per semester.
+Honors students may take up to two world language courses as honors and may transfer up to two courses taken abroad as honors, Courses will be counted as honors only if students achieve a grade of B or above in the class.
 Honors courses may also fulfill general education (LASC) or major/minor requirements.
 Honors courses may be all-honors sections or regular course sections with “embedded” honors seats.
-Students entering as Sophomores, Juniors, and Seniors are not required to take the Honors First Year Seminar.

 The Worcester State University Lt.
 Col. James F. Sheehan '55 Honors Program draws its faculty from multiple disciplines across campus.
 Each faculty member's information can be found at the respective department for each of the courses.
 For more information on the Honors Program, please contact the Honors Program Director at honors@worcester.edu.